tj-wells/coti-docker-method/README.md

 In addition to this readme, I have also made a guide that teaches some basic Docker concepts and walks readers through the steps of setting up a Coti node with Docker.
 The guide can be found [here](https://docker.guides.coticommunity.com).

-I recommend to start with the [Docker Guide](https://docker.guides.coticommunity.com) if you are still learning about Docker.
+I recommend starting with the [Docker Guide](https://docker.guides.coticommunity.com) if you are still learning about Docker.

-If you have plenty of experience with Docker, the instructions below should be enough to run your node.
-If you have any doubts, you can always check the Docker guide, which gives a more detailed description of the setup process.
+If you are confident with using Docker, the instructions below should be enough to run your node.
+If you have any doubts, the Docker guide may still come in useful.

 Good luck!